This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can you pick fruit before its ripe?

-You can pick fruit before it’s ripe, but it depends on the type.
+You can pick fruit before it’s ripe, but most won’t sweeten or develop their best flavor off the plant.

 What is the best time to harvest fruit?